 In other words, there are no prophets today by the biblical definition of a prophet.
 No one is receiving new information from God which is not available to anyone else who has access to the Bible.
 That is what prophets provided.
 Prophets (and the Apostles who functioned as prophets and more) told the people of God things that were not already written in God’s Word.
 And much of the prophet’s prophecies became Scripture itself.

 The challenge for a consistent cessationist, then, is to determine how to explain apparent visits from God in human experience.
 Christians and non-Christians alike experience thoughts and senses on a regular basis.
-Pretending these experiences don’t actually happen isn’t helpful, and relegating everything to “God must have had nothing to do with that” seems to be a bit of knee-jerk reaction.
+Pretending these experiences don’t actually happen isn’t helpful, and relegating everything to “God must have had nothing to do with that” seems to be a bit of a knee-jerk reaction.
 So let’s see what we can deduce from the scriptures regarding these things.

 What Do We Know